-Care groups have been implemented across the school to support students in all aspects of school life.
-Care groups are small focused groups across years 7 - 12 that meet Tuesday, Thursday and Friday for 20 minutes after recess and during other school programs.
-During this time students work closely with their Care Teacher on a variety of activities, designed through the Wellbeing team to support student learning, engagement and connectedness.
-The Care Teacher will work to build positive relationships with students and parents from their care group and are one person students and parents can access for advice and support.
+CST groups have been implemented across the school to support students in all aspects of school life.
+CST groups are small focused groups across years 7 - 12 that meet Monday, Tuesday, Thursday and Friday for 24 minutes after or before recess and during other school programs.
+During this time students work closely with their CST Teacher on a variety of activities, designed through the Wellbeing team to support student learning, engagement and connectedness.
+The CST Teacher will work to build positive relationships with students and parents from their care group and are one person students and parents can access for advice and support.